wynessgp/sqa-risk-recreation/docs/bva/domain/DeckManager.md

-# method: DeckManager():void
+# method: DeckManager()

 ## BVA Step 1
 Input: N/A

 Output:
-- The initialized and shuffled list of cards (Note: contains only 42 territory cards and 2 wild cards for now)
+- Updated empty list to be the initialized and shuffled list of cards (Note: contains only 42 territory cards and 2 wild cards for now)

 ## BVA Step 2
 Input: N/A